gohar-malik/anomaly-det/README.md

 ```
 python train_cifar10.py
 ```
-This will save checkpoint files into the folder ./train_resnet/checkpoints/model_ResNet18_cifar10, look for the highest numbered one that is labeled best
+This will save checkpoint files into the folder ./train_resnet/checkpoints/model_ResNet18_cifar10, look for the highest numbered one that is labeled best.

-Run the test_cifar10.py file with checkpoint with the highest number that is labeled best
+Run the test_cifar10.py to test the trained model on test set.
+By default it loads the ./train_resnet/checkpoints/cifar10.pth checkpoint which is the best performing checkpoint in our experiments wtih 93.10% test accuracy.
 ```
-python test_cifar10.py -weights <checkpoint_file_to_be_tested>
+python test_cifar10.py
 ```

 ## Training Resnet18 on Cifar 100